-Get into a boat in which they would take you to a naturally formed rocky cum sandy island in the sea.
-Here you can have drinks, enjoy the breeze and the view.
+Hop onto a boat in which they would take you to a naturally formed rocky cum sandy island in the sea.
+Here, you can have drinks, and enjoy the breeze and the view.

 |Noon to Evening:

-Have lunch at a restaurant or a cafe then head towards the Jampore Beach.
+Have lunch at a restaurant or a cafe, and then head towards the Jampore Beach.

 |An evening to Night: